 Keto Pumpkin Bars

-I actually found a butter knife worked the best!
+I found that using a butter knife works best!

 Keto Pumpkin Bars